Business Bankruptcy Lawyer in Greensboro, NC

 If your business is struggling with debt and you are considering a declaration of bankruptcy, it is important to have the right team at your side to manage your legal needs.

 Ivey McClellan is not just a bankruptcy law firm, we are a full-service organization, helping individuals and businesses with services and resources to meet your needs.
 With nine attorneys and a strong support team, our law firm has assisted businesses as well as individuals in filing their bankruptcy cases.
+We are one of the few remaining debtor-based business law firms in Greensboro, NC.
+At Ivey McClellan, we have expertise in North Carolina state law and the ability to assist you with a variety of legal issues.

 Bankruptcy laws, as well as the bankruptcy process itself, are complex and time-consuming.
 State laws and bankruptcy rules can be overwhelming and confusing, especially for an individual with no prior experience dealing with the court.
-Our bankruptcy attorneys will be with you every step of the way to submit the correct paperwork, complete official bankruptcy forms, and file any necessary documentation correctly and on-time.
+Our bankruptcy attorneys will be with you every step of the way to submit the correct paperwork, complete official bankruptcy forms, and file any necessary documentation correctly and on time.

 Schedule An Appointment